kazito1/pygame_clock/images/README.md

 storm_night.png     | Storm during night
 tornado_day.png     | Tornado during day
 tornado_night.png   | Tornado during night

-_It is recommended that the size of the image matches the resolution of your screen_
+_It is recommended that the size of the images in photo mode matches the resolution of your screen_